How is a naughty Casting?

 Daimler boss blogger Uwe Knaus himself was initially amused and shocked because he thought the cheeky text did not fit into a company like Daimler.

-But then he realized: "At least one thing has been achieved: I am dealing with your application for an unusually long time and intensely."
-In the end, hiring only failed due to the missing matriculation certificate.
+But then he realized: "At least one thing has reached her: I am dealing with your application for an unusually long time and intensely."
+In the end, hiring only failed due to the lack of a certificate of enrollment.

 Points with bold applications